 The Erik T. Woolley Fellowship for International Internships was established by Dr. Paul O. Woolley, Jr. in 2001 in honor and memory of his son, Erik Woolley.
 Fellowships are awarded to Washington and Lee University students on an annual basis to support an educational internship experience overseas, usually during the summer.
-With an expectation that students must prepare themselves for an ever deeper global engagement, regardless of their field of study or career interests, the goal of an international internship will be to foster exposure to and experience in bother international professional practice and cultural understanding.
+With an expectation that students must prepare themselves for an ever deeper global engagement, regardless of their field of study or career interests, the goal of an international internship will be to foster exposure to and experience in both international professional practice and cultural understanding.

 The internship should have a pre-professional orientation with clear guidelines as to how the experience will be an educational one for the student and there should be an outline of basic duties and responsibilities for the intern.
 These should be contained in an internship description or letter of invitation to the student.
 Internships should be for not less than eight weeks and should be related to an applicant's academic and/or professional interests.
 Fellowship recipients will be required to prepare and submit an internship report upon their return to campus and share their experience with other W&L students and faculty.

 The application for a Woolley Fellowship should be submitted to the Center for International Education by mid-February.
 To apply, please provide the Center for International Education with the following materials through LexLink at:

 2. Two letters of recommendation.

 3. An estimated budget of all expenses.

 4. A copy of the most recent transcript.